ethanresnick/twilio-ivr/README.md

   name: "END_STATE",
   isEndState: true,
   twimlFor() {
-    // If you don't want to built raw XML, you can also return a TwimlResponse object
+    // If you don't want to built raw XML, you can also return a TwimlResponse
     // to simplify this.
 See https://twilio.github.io/twilio-node/
     return `<?xml version="1.0" encoding="UTF-8"?>
       <Response>